 Melasma is one example of hyperpigmentation where you see brown patches, mostly appearing on your face.
-This si very common among pregnant women, thus referred to as “mask of pregnancy,” although men are not immune to this condition.
+This is very common among pregnant women, thus referred to as “mask of pregnancy,” although men are not immune to this condition.
 Sometimes, women overcome melasma post-pregnancy.
 There are also products that can treat it effectively such as Germaine De Capuccini’s Timexpert White Spot correcting cream induced with SPF20 for sun protection.
-This Correction Cream targets Dark spots and pigmentation with its advanced melanolight process technology aiming straight for the problem.
+This pigmentation cream targets Dark spots and pigmentation with its advanced melanolight process technology aiming straight for the problem.

-If you’re aware that you have melasma, make sure to use SPF in your daily skincare and limit activities that would require overexposure to the sun.
-If you can’t help it, protect your eyes and use sunscreen with SPF higher than 20 since you need to block UVA and UVB rays which triggers hyperpigmentation.
+If you’re aware that you have melasma, make sure to use SPF in your daily skincare.
+Then, limit activities that would require overexposure to the sun.
+If you can’t help it, protect your eyes and use sunscreen with SPF higher than 20 since you need to block UVA and UVB rays which trigger hyperpigmentation.

 Topical and Anti-Pigmentation Creams

-- azelaic acid – natural ingredient in wheat, barley, and rye that soothes inflammation
+- azelaic acid – a natural ingredient in wheat, barley, and rye that soothes inflammation

 - corticosteroids – more commonly known as “steroids,” but are not the same hormone-related compound that professional athletes often abuse.
-Coricosteroids treat swelling and inflammatory disease
+Corticosteroids treat swelling and inflammatory disease

 - retinoids – a broad family of Vitamin A compounds that can come in over-the-counter prescriptions found in serums, eye creams, and night moisturisers.
 These are known to increase collagen production thereby reducing the signs of ageing as well as epidermal melanin

-- Vitamin C – the popularity of Vitamin C as a holy grail in skin care is warranted.
+- Vitamin C – the popularity of Vitamin C as a holy grail in skincare is warranted.
 Vitamin C is an antioxidant that combats quite a number of skin issues such as aging, hyperpigmentation, wrinkle reduction.
-Aside from that, it also evens out your skin tone which then allows you to have brighter, clearer skin, since it blocks the enzyme responsible for pigmentation.
+Aside from that, it evens out your skin tone which then allows you to have brighter, clearer skin.
+It blocks the enzyme responsible for pigmentation.

-When used properly and if you know how to choose these topical anti-pigmentation treatment, you and your skin will be alright to say the least.
+If you know how to choose the right pigmentation cream, you and your skin will be alright.

-Aside from pigmentation and spot correction creams, you can also get a professional, non-invasive treatment to lighten the skin area affected.
+Aside from spot correction and pigmentation creams, you can also get professional, non-invasive treatment to lighten the skin area affected.
 You can choose to get laser therapy, intense pulsed light, chemical peels, or microdermabrasion.
 However, these cosmetic procedures are not the same.
 Consider discussing the process and possible side effects properly with a qualified therapist.